architect/arc.codes/public/guides/upgrade.md

 ## Overview of Architect versions

-### Architect 5
+### Architect 5 (Yeti)

 Architect 5 (Yeti) represented a major milestone in the project's functionality, and was the last version to rely primarily on SDK calls to provision AWS infrastructure.

 Information on upgrading from Architect versions prior to v5 are still available at the [Architect v5 docs archive](https://v5.arc.codes/guides/upgrade).

-### Architect 6
+### Architect 6 (Ogopogo)

 Architect 6 (Ogopogo) was a ground-up rewrite of Architect, driven by user feedback, cloud vendor best practices, and extensive learnings by Architect maintainers from the first three years of the project's life.

-Architect 6 is largely backward compatible with Architect 5, but **depending on how you authored your Architect 5 project, there may have been [breaking changes going from 5 to 6](#architect-5-to-6)**.
+Architect 6 is largely backward compatible with Architect 5, but depending on how you authored your Architect 5 project, there may have been [breaking changes going from 5 to 6](#architect-5-to-6).

-What breaking changes there are, **we have attempted to provide simple, forwards-compatible upgrade paths wherever possible**.
+What breaking changes there are, we have attempted to provide simple, forwards-compatible upgrade paths wherever possible.

-### Architect 7
+### Architect 7 (Chupacabra)

-Architect 7 (TKTK) evolves the Architect web application stack by defaulting to API Gateway `HTTP` APIs.
+Architect 7 (Chupacabra) evolves the Architect web application stack by defaulting to API Gateway `HTTP` APIs.
 (AWS considers `HTTP` APIs "v2.0"; the `REST` APIs Architect has provisioned since 2017 are now considered "v1.0".)

 Deploying to an existing Architect project (that makes use of REST APIs) is completely forwards compatible; **no breaking infrastructure changes will be applied by Architect 7 unless manually and explicitly opted into**.